The Abrons Arts Center Sammy Cahn Scholarship

 - Be between the ages of 8 and 18 at the time of application

-- Have studied their instrument for at least two years as part of Abrons’ group or individual classes
+- Have studied their instrument for at least one year as part of Abrons’ group or individual classes

-- Express a dedication to their craft by committing and an agreement for continued solo practice of their instrument for at least three hours per week.
+- Express a dedication to their craft by committing to private music lessons for the 2022 Fiscal year (July 1, 2021 – June 30, 2022) and an agreement for the continued solo practice of their instrument for at least three hours per week.